department-of-veterans-affairs/va.gov-vfs-teams/content/06-vets-developer-docs/00-getting-started.md

 ## Onboarding

-As part of the onboarding effort, you should provide your name, email address, SSH public key ([help generating one](./internal-tools-access/#requirements)), and GitHub username.
+As part of the onboarding effort, you should provide your name, email address, SSH public key ([help generating one](./internal-tools-access/#ssh-key)), and GitHub username.

-You'll be given access to the #dsva-platform-project support channel on the DSVA Slack, contributor access to all three repositories, credentials to access the shared test environments (https://dev.vets.gov, https://staging.vets.gov), and access to Internal Tools. **Your first step should be verifying that you have all of this**.
+You'll be given access to the #dsva-platform-project support channel on the DSVA Slack, contributor access to all three repositories, credentials to access the shared test environments -- [dev.vets.gov](https://dev.vets.gov) and [staging.vets.gov](https://staging.vets.gov) -- as well as access to Internal Tools. **Your first step should be verifying that you have all of this**.

 ## Development

 Developer documentation is split between frontend (Vets-Website) and backend (Vets-API) paths.
 To get started building the frontend user experience for your application, see the [Vets-Website Developer Process](./vets-website/vets-website-readme) documentation.
-To build the backend integration with a VA service and provide data services to the frontend of your application, see the [Vets-API Developer Process](./vets-website/vets-api-readme) documentation.
+To build the backend integration with a VA service and provide data services to the frontend of your application, see the [Vets-API Developer Process](./vets-api/vets-api-readme) documentation.

 ## Internal Tools